LokeshSivaprakash/Data_Visualization_Tableau/README.md

 # Data_Visualization_Tableau
 Project Overview

-This project is a Tableau-based data modeling and visualization exercise using the Bookshop dataset.
-The objective is to understand and implement proper data relationships across multiple tables, distinguish between conceptual entities such as books and editions, and answer an analytical question through visualization.

-The project emphasizes relational data modeling in Tableau, exploratory analysis, and clear visual communication using a packaged Tableau workbook.

-Dataset Description
+Bookshop Data Modeling & Analytics (Tableau)
+Overview

+This project uses Tableau to model and analyze the Bookshop dataset.
+It combines relational data modeling with exploratory visualization to answer open-ended questions about books, publishers, sales, and customer engagement.
+The project reflects a real-world analytics workflow: preparing data correctly first, then using visualization to derive insight.

-Dataset Name: Bookshop
+Dataset

-Data Structure: Multi-table relational dataset

-Key Concept:

-A Book represents the abstract work (title, author, genre).

-An Edition represents a physical version of a book (format, publication date, pages, price).

-Core Tables Used

-Book – Book identifiers, title, author

-Info – Genre, series, volume number, staff comments

-Edition – ISBN, format, publication details, price

-Author – Author demographics and writing attributes

-Publisher – Publishing house and location details
+The Bookshop dataset is a multi-table relational dataset containing information on:

+Books and editions

+Authors and publishers

-Sales (Q1–Q4) – Transaction-level sales data
+Sales transactions (Q1–Q4)

-Ratings – Customer ratings (1–5 scale)

-Series – Series-level metadata

-Checkouts / Awards – Engagement and recognition data
+Ratings, checkouts, series, and awards

+A key concept is the distinction between a Book (the abstract work) and an Edition (a physical version identified by ISBN).

 Objectives

-The objectives of this project are to:

-Correctly connect multiple related tables in Tableau using relationships and joins
+Build a correct relational data model in Tableau

-Apply a calculated join condition between the Book and Info tables
+Apply calculated joins and table relationships

-Understand hierarchical and transactional data (Orders and Items)

-Create a meaningful visualization that answers a self-defined analytical question

-Export and submit a packaged Tableau workbook and supporting image

-Tools Used

-Tableau Desktop

-Bookshop dataset (provided with exercise)

-Data Preparation & Relationships

-The data source was prepared according to the provided relationship diagram and instructions:
+Explore publishing trends, book popularity, and customer behavior

+Answer analytical questions using effective visualizations

+Practice clear analytical reasoning and visualization design

+Data Modeling (Part 1)

 Edition is the central table

 Publisher and Sales tables are related to Edition

-Book and Info tables are joined using the calculated field:
+Book and Info are joined using a calculated field:

 BookID = [BookID1] + [BookID2]

 Join type: Inner Join

-Series is only available after Info is included in the data model
+Series is available only after Info is included

-Sales data uses hierarchical identifiers:

-One OrderID can contain multiple ItemID values

-ISBN is treated as a unique identifier for each edition
+ISBN uniquely identifies each edition

-Visualization Task

-After reviewing and understanding all fields, a visualization was created to answer a user-defined analytical question using the Bookshop dataset.
-The worksheet was:

-Appropriately named and titled

-Designed using relevant measures and dimensions

-Saved as part of the Tableau workbook

-Notes

-This project focuses on data modeling accuracy and visualization clarity

-Results are exploratory and descriptive

-Conclusions depend on the analytical question posed by the user
+Sales data follows an Order → Item hierarchy

+This structure ensures accurate aggregation and prevents duplication.

+Analysis & Visualization (Part 2)

+Visualizations were created to answer the following questions:

+Publisher specialization: Do publishers focus on specific genres, formats, or markets?

+Book popularity: Which books are most and least popular based on sales, ratings, and checkouts?

+Publication timing: When are most books published, and are there anomalies?

+Ratings distribution: How do ratings vary by book, genre, and awards?

+Each question was answered using appropriate charts selected for clarity and insight.

+Deliverables

+Packaged Tableau Workbook (.twbx)

+Exported visualization screenshots

+README.md (this file)

+Conclusion

+This project demonstrates how strong data modeling supports meaningful visualization.
+By combining accurate table relationships with thoughtful visual analysis, the project provides insight into publishing behavior, book performance, and customer engagement—mirroring the type of analytical work expected in professional settings.